Academic Level B

 Lyn has worked as a midwife and nurse for over 30 years.
 She has been involved in various teaching and research roles across Flinders University since 2003.
-Previously based at the Flinders University Rural Clinical School, Lyn now works in the College of Nursing and Health Sciences as a lecturer.
+Previously at the Flinders University Rural Clinical School, Lyn is now based at Bedford Park in the College of Nursing and Health Sciences as a midwifery lecturer.
+Her PhD (2017) looked interprofessional education and collaborative practice in the rural setting.

-Lyn has recently completed her PhD (2017) in the field of interprofessional education and collaborative practice.
-Her interests include interprofessional learning, student engagement, simulation learning, rural health care and communities of practice.
+Her interests include interprofessional learning, student engagement, online learning, rural health, indigenous health and communities of practice.

 RMIT -Bachelor of Nursing, Master of Nursing (Education)